davehtaylor/linked_list/README.md

 - Deleting all occurrences of a specific value
 - Destroying the list

-**Planned Operations for Future Release**
+**Planned Features for Future Release**

 - Inserting element at arbitrary point
+- Swap two elements
+- Reverse list
-- Adding a 'length' element to the Node struct
+- Adding a 'length' element to the List struct